 Mushrooms are the product or fruit of fungus-rich soil, just as apples are the fruit of the apple tree, but unlike tree fruit they can literally come to maturity overnight.
 The fungus feeds off decaying substances in the soil, such as old rotting mulch, dying tree stumps and animal feces.
-Removal of lawn mushrooms can be difficult, once the fungus has infested a large portion of the yard.
-Chemical products are one way to rid the yard of the mushrooms and fungus, but are more likely to work once the matter the fungus is feeding on is removed.
+Chemical products are one way to rid the yard of the mushrooms and fungi, but removing the organic matter that feeds the fungi is a better long-term approach.

-Lime, used by gardeners to prevent pests from eating plants and raise the soils acidity levels in gardens and lawns, can also help slow the growth of mushrooms.
-Lime raises the PH level of the soil.
-While grass and some flowering plants thrive in a higher PH level soil, mushrooms prefer lower PH levels and will not grow well or produce fruit in acidic soils.
+Lime, used by gardeners to prevent pests from eating plants and raise the soil's pH levels in gardens and lawns, can also help slow the growth of mushrooms.
+While grass and some flowering plants thrive in a higher pH level soil, mushrooms prefer lower pH levels and will not grow well or produce fruit in alkaline soils.
 While lime will not actually kill the mushrooms, it can work to slow and eliminate the fungus when used in conjunction with other lawn chemicals.
 Be careful, however, when applying lime because many landscape plants prefer acidic soils, and they may be adversely affected by the addition of too much lime.